-This savory vegan chickpea scramble is made from a chickpea flour batter, scrambled up with garlicky sauteed spinach and mushrooms.
+This savory vegan chickpea scramble is made from a chickpea flour batter that’s scrambled up with garlicky sautéed spinach and mushrooms.

 Every time I make something with chickpea flour, I tell myself I don’t make nearly enough things with chickpea flour.
 There’s something incredibly satisfying about biting into just about anything made with this stuff.
 It’s also insanely filling.
 I’m vowing to put it to more good use over the course of the colder months — it seems like a very wintry food to me.
 Did I mention that it’s filling?
 I think I was pretty much set until, like, dinnertime on the day I made these.